bkeepers/strappydoo/README.md

 }
 ```

-Prefix all scripts with a number that coincides with the type of tool:
+Scripts are run in order, so prefix them with a number that coincides with the type of tool:

-- 0 - Manual overrides
+- `0-mytool.sh` - Manual overrides
-- 1 - System libraries
+- `1-mytool.sh` - System libraries
-- 2 - Programming languages
+- `2-mytool.sh` - Programming languages
-- 3 - Programming frameworks
+- `3-mytool.sh` - Programming frameworks

-### TODO

-- [ ] tests
-- [ ] Add support for other common languages/frameworks
-- [ ] Make it easy to register custom plugins
-- [ ] Distribute via homebrew